robindotis/contented/pages/home.md

 >
 > -- With apologies to <cite>[Mao Zedong](https://en.wikipedia.org/wiki/Hundred_Flowers_Campaign)</cite>

-I've documented this script to encourage building, hosting and managing independent blogs over the use of common blogging services.
+I've documented my home brew php site generation script to encourage building, hosting and managing independent blogs over the use of common blogging services.

-Why yet another blogging tool?
-The more independent tools there are, the more means of expression we have and the more ways of thinking are encouraged.
+Why yet another script?
+The more independent tools there are for creating websites, the more means of expression we have and the more ways of thinking are encouraged.

 [Get started here](/docs/).